plastic

 curlers, toothbrushes, lids, household items, utensils, shoes, pieces of green

 astroturf, containers, cords, netting, ad nauseam.
-Occasionally, the Langs run into "artifacts"

 left over from the beginning of the Age of Plastic.
 They can trace the origin of some things as